China warns US over Clinton's web freedom call

 "We believe that governments who have erected barriers to internet freedom - whether they're technical filters or censorship regimes or attacks on those who exercise their rights to expression and assembly online - will eventually find themselves boxed in."

-Mrs Clinton said China faced a "dictator's dilemma" and risked being left behind as the rest of the world embraced new technologies.'Pretext for interfering'
+Mrs Clinton said China faced a "dictator's dilemma" and risked being left behind as the rest of the world embraced new technologies.

 Foreign Ministry spokesman Ma Zhaoxu said that internet users in China enjoy freedom of speech "in accordance with the law."